- As per the Valuation of Land Act 1978 there are two basis of valuations

 The Farmland differential rate applies to all properties carrying on farming activities in line with the City's Farmland Guidelines.
 It is intended that this differential rate will foster and encourage farming and horticultural activities and is limited to food production.

-If you think your property may be eligible, please complete the farmland rating category application(DOCX, 144KB) within 42 days of the Rate notice issue date.
+If you think your property may be eligible, please complete the farmland rating category application(PDF, 85KB) within 42 days of the Rate notice issue date.

 For more information please read the Farmland Guidelines(DOCX, 18KB) or contact Rating Services on (08) 9267 9160.